Gemini-Huntley Robotics Research Laboratory

 - Lead MnRI Researcher: Dr. Nikolaos Papanikolopoulos

-- Learn more about Nikolaos Papanikolopoulos on his faculty website or read more about his team's research in a 2017 Minnesota Daily feature.
+- Learn more about Nikolaos Papanikolopoulos on his faculty website.

 - Gini Next Generation Robot Lab (Shepherd Labs 160)

 - Main Research Areas: robotics, distributed robotics, artificial intelligence, machine learning

 - Learn more about Maria Gini on her faculty website and University of Minnesota faculty profile, or see her and her team's research on the MnRI Research Highlights page.

 - Interactive Robotics and Vision (IRV) Laboratory (Shepherd Labs 150)